 We must continue to pray and support those most vulnerable – the poor, those with less stable employment, and parents who need to work and are unable to find childcare.
 In a special way, we want to support the elderly, sick and those who are homebound who may feel isolated and lonely.
 In the spirit of Lent, we must embrace the works of mercy with zeal and to practice a spirit of gratitude and generosity to others, whether it be using our time to pray, giving to our parish offertory, or donating to the United Catholic Appeal.

 We are committed to continuing the good work of the Church and to provide a sense of calmness through our faith in Christ.
 We want to thank each of you for the many ways you support our mission, and ask that you please continue to financially support the work of our Church.
 Our parish is dependent upon your weekly financial gifts to continue its ministries in this critical time of crisis.
 Please use this time to transition to online giving using this link: www.archindy.org/Giving.
 Please select "SS.
 Peter & Paul Cathedral" from the dropdown list.
 Alternately, you may mail your weekly offertory donations to the parish.
 We thank you for your continued generosity during this challenging time.

 COVID-19 Prayer Card from the United States Conference of Catholic Bishops (USCCB)

 Decree of the Apostolic Penitentiary on the granting of special Indulgences to the faithful in the current pandemic (March 20, 2020)

-Magnificat - Offering free access to online version during COVID-19 pandemic
+Magnificat - Offering reduced-price access to online version during COVID-19 pandemic